Fossj117/interview_prep/README.md

 **User** : user_id | name | phone_num
 **UserHistory**: user_id | date | action

-1. Write a SQL query that returns the name, phone number and most recent date for any user that has logged in over the last 30 days (you can tell a user has logged in if the action field in UserHistory is set to "logged_on").
+1.Write a SQL query that returns the name, phone number and most recent date for any user that has logged in over the last 30 days (you can tell a user has logged in if the action field in UserHistory is set to "logged_on").

 Every time a user logs in a new row is inserted into the UserHistory table with user_id, current date and action (where action = "logged_on").